RadiantLabs/microgrid-appliance-analysis/README.md

 extra capacity of the system or subtract the load above what generation provides.
 `electricalProductionLoadDiff` the difference between production and battery load for every hour.
-It's positive if there is extra capacity (charging) or negative if the load is greater than generation (discharging batttery).
+It's positive if there is extra capacity (charging) or negative if the load is greater than generation (discharging battery).
 There are losses between charging and discharging the battery.
 This will likely be nonlinear near the boundaries (battery min/max).